haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen/index.md

 [zip archive](https://surfdrive.surf.nl/public.php/dav/files/R7VHGQM9nx8QuQn){:target="_blank"}
 _and note the location of the extracted PDB files in your system_.

-_If running as part of the ASM HPC/AI school or a BioExcel workshop or summerschool see the instructions in the respective next sections._
+_If running as part of a BioExcel workshop or summerschool see the instructions in the respective next sections._

 _Note_ that you can also download and unzip this archive directly from the Linux command line: